spockframework/spock/docs/interaction_based_testing.rst

 By leveraging Groovy's dynamic capabilities, Groovy mocks offer some additional features specifically for testing Groovy code.
 They are created with the ``MockingApi.GroovyMock()``, ``MockingApi.GroovyStub()``, and ``MockingApi.GroovySpy()`` factory methods.

-.. admonition:: When should I favor Groovy mocks over regular mocks?
+.. admonition:: When should Groovy mocks be favored over regular mocks?

    Groovy mocks should be used when the code under specification is written in Groovy *and* some of the unique Groovy mock features are needed.
 When called from Java code, Groovy mocks will behave like regular mocks.
-Note that it isn't necessary to use a Groovy mock merely because the code under specification and/or mocked interface or class type is written in Groovy.
+Note that it isn't necessary to use a Groovy mock merely because the code under specification and/or mocked type is written in Groovy.
 Unless you have a concrete reason to use a Groovy mock, prefer a regular mock.

 Mocking Dynamic Methods
 ~~~~~~~~~~~~~~~~~~~~~~~